vuestorefront/storefront-ui/CONTRIBUTING.md

 ### Template

 1. We use slots over props for content composition.
-If slots are overcomplicating the compoennt usage then it's ok to use props (for example to define background colors/images etc).
+Use props only for layout properties (like background colors)
-2. if some parts of the component can be optional - they should be.
-Ideally as slots:
+2. Make slots optional if it's possible and provide a default slot (usually empty).
 ````html
 <section class="vsf-banner" v-bind:style="stylesObj">
   <slot />